okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/events-api-migration/index.md

 #### Time Range

 In the Events API, there is only one formal query parameter that supports defining the temporal scope of the events returned: `startDate`.
-In the Logs API, there is now `since` (the equivalent of `startDate`) and a new [`until` parameter](/docs/api/resources/system_log#request-parameters) which defines the end time bound of the query interval.
+In the System Log API, there is now `since` (the equivalent of `startDate`) and a new [`until` parameter](/docs/api/resources/system_log#request-parameters) which defines the end time bound of the query interval.
 Both of these operate against the [`published ` attribute](/docs/api/resources/system_log#attributes).

 A subtle difference between `startDate` and `since`/`until` is that the former was very liberal in the format that was accepted.
 In the System Log API, `since`/`until` values are required to conform to [Internet Date/Time Format profile of ISO 8601](https://tools.ietf.org/html/rfc3339#page-8).
 The intention of this requirement is to reduce the risk of format ambiguity (e.g., timezone offsets) causing accidental misuse by consumers.